kbase/KBaseDeveloperBootstrap/sdk_notes.md

 The Google Doc that describes the Narrative UI Specification file can be found here:
 [https://docs.google.com/document/d/1CZ1GOKsRr1NsScG9E2EesJyk_ViOrM9OazrVFKCkyHs/edit?usp=sharing](https://docs.google.com/document/d/1CZ1GOKsRr1NsScG9E2EesJyk_ViOrM9OazrVFKCkyHs/edit?usp=sharing)

-For archival purposes, there is a PDF snapshot of the document [included in this repo](.
+For archival purposes, there is a PDF snapshot of the document [included in this repo](sample_files/NarrativeUIMethodSpecification.pdf).
+This local copy is likely to be out of date at the time the reader looks at it, but may be useful in case the Google Doc is unavailable.

+The following code fragment is an example from the Megahit repo and has some annotation using Javascript comments "//" inline.
+A large portion of the file has been removed so that the "behavior" property can be focused on - this controls the interaction between the front end form fields displayed in Narrative App Cells, and the backend API call.
+Sections that have been deleted are noted with elipses "..."

 ~~~
 {
 	"ver": "1.0.4",